DevExpress-Examples/web-dashboard-custom-info-exported-excel/Readme.md

 * [WebDashboardForm.aspx](./CS/WebDashboardForm.aspx) (VB: [WebDashboardForm.aspx](./VB/WebDashboardForm.aspx))
 * [WebDashboardForm.aspx.cs](./CS/WebDashboardForm.aspx.cs) (VB: [WebDashboardForm.aspx.vb](./VB/WebDashboardForm.aspx.vb))
 <!-- default file list end -->

-# ASP.NET Web Forms Dashboard - How to add custom information to the exported Excel document
+# Dashboard for Web Forms - How to add custom information to the exported Excel document

 This example shows how to add a custom header to each sheet for the exported workbook.